HL7/fhir-ips/pages/general.md

 * flag the items that have to be supported to comply with the minimal data set, unconstraining all the others.

 The second has been finally chosen for the following reasons:
-* facilitate the reuse of the IPS profiles in sibiling use cases.
+* facilitate the reuse of the IPS profiles in sibling  use cases.
 * enable a progressive access to additional information beyond the minimal one, if available and relevant for the care provisioning.

 The items that are part of this minimal set have been marked with the mustSupport attribute.